-Common allergy-causing foods include milk, eggs, nuts, wheat, and soy.
+Common allergy-causing foods include milk, eggs, nuts, wheat, shellfish, and soy.
 Your doctor will supervise this diet over a few weeks.

 The first step is to stop eating the suspicious food(s).
 You’ll need to read food labels carefully and ask how foods are prepared at restaurants.
 Keep a food diary and write down everything you eat.

 Make sure you eat other foods that provide the same nutrients as the food you need to avoid.
 (For example, try tofu-based foods instead of dairy products.)
 A dietitian can help you plan meals.

 Then, you’ll slowly add back suspicious foods, one at a time.
 This process helps you know exactly which foods are a problem.

 In your food diary, note any symptoms that you get as you add each food back in.

 Lastly, you will once again stop eating the problem foods, one at a time.
 The list should be smaller this time.
 The goal is to see if the symptoms clear up for good.

 Keep in mind that you could be sensitive to a food but not allergic to it.
 Still, the elimination diet can help you know which foods you’re better off avoiding.